-Insight Investment Management (Global) Limited is exempt from the requirement to hold an Australian financial services licence under the Corporations Act 2001 in respect of the financial services; and is authorised and regulated by the Financial Conduct Authority (FCA) under UK laws, which differ from Australian laws.
+Both Insight Investment Management (Global) Limited and Insight Investment International Limited are exempt from the requirement to hold an Australian financial services licence under the Corporations Act 2001 in respect of the financial services; and both are authorised and regulated by the Financial Conduct Authority (FCA) under UK laws, which differ from Australian laws.
 If this document is used or distributed in Australia, it is issued by Insight Investment Australia Pty Ltd (ABN 69 076 812 381, AFS License No. 230541) located at Level 2, 1-7 Bligh Street, Sydney, NSW 2000.

-For clients and prospects of Insight North America LLC: Insight North America LLC is a registered investment adviser under the Investment Advisers Act of 1940 and regulated by the US Securities and Exchange Commission (SEC).
-Registration with the SEC does not imply a certain level of skill or training.
-The SEC has not reviewed or approved any calculation or presentation of performance results included in these materials.
+For clients and prospects of Insight North America LLC: Insight North America LLC is a registered investment adviser under the Investment Advisers Act of 1940 and regulated by the US Securities and Exchange Commission.
 INA is part of 'Insight' or 'Insight Investment', the corporate brand for certain asset management companies operated by Insight Investment Management Limited including, among others, Insight Investment Management (Global) Limited, Insight Investment International Limited and Insight Investment Management (Europe) Limited (IIMEL).